NxPKG/khulnasoft-docs/content/cache/how-to/configure-cache-status-code.md

 ## Edge TTL

-By default, Cloudflare caches certain HTTP response codes with the following Edge Cache TTL when a `cache-control` directive or `expires` response header are not present.
+By default, Khulnasoft caches certain HTTP response codes with the following Edge Cache TTL when a `cache-control` directive or `expires` response header are not present.

 | HTTP status code   | Default TTL  |
 | ------------------ | ------------ |